AdobeDocs/aem-forms-automated-conversion-service.en/help/extending-the-default-meta-model.md

 **Example:** Convert the **Address** field of string type to a multi-line field in the form after conversion.

 In this custom meta-model, the conversion service uses text within **aem:affKeyword** as the search keyword.
-After retrieving the **Address** text in the form, the service converts the text field to a multi-line field using the **multiline** property defined in the **aem:afProperties** section.
+After retrieving the **Address** text in the form, the service converts the text field to a multi-line field using the **multiLine** property defined in the **aem:afProperties** section.

 ```
 {
- "multiline" : {
+ "multiLine" : {
    "aem:affKeyword": [
       "Address"
     ],
     "type" : "string",
     "aem:afProperties": {
-      "multiline": "true"
+      "multiLine": "true"
     }
   }
 }